 Dietary Requirements of This Breed

-Considering its high energy levels, we recommend that you feed your dog with diets rich in protein and fat.
+Considering its high energy levels, we recommend you feed your dog with diet rich in protein and fat.
 These macronutrients would help keep your dog in its optimal state and supply all its energy needs.
 In their pup stage, rather than feeding them food, you should opt for puppy food instead.

 Exercise Requirements of This Breed